AriFordsham/GHCWiki/safe-roles.md

 Essentially, through GND we have created the function `unsafeCast :: MinList (Down Int) -> MinList Int`.
 This is a function we can't write by hand since we don't have access to the `MinList` constructor and so can't "see" into the data type.

+## Safe Haskell Pre-GHC-7.8

+Due to both the type-safety and abstraction issues, GND was considered unsafe in Safe Haskell.

+## Background Reading

 Userguide: